 Businessman Nicholas Wyman proves why real-world experience matters

-Nicholas Wyman went from an apprenticeship to a Masters of Business Administration at Swinburne.
+Nicholas Wyman went from an apprenticeship to a Master of Business Administration at Swinburne.
 He shares how an unconventional career path is often the right path.

 "My career started with a culinary apprenticeship at William Angliss.
 I'm now an expert in international skills and workforce development.
 I work through businesses in the UK, US and Australia that focus on education and skills policy.

 I run workforce programs daily for companies like Nissan and Mercedes.
 I work with different institutes in the US such as the Urban Institute.
 I also write for Forbes Magazine and LinkedIn and have been published in the US and Australia.
 My book, Job U, is published by Allen & Unwin.

 Young people won't take apprenticeships.
 There's a stigma, but they don't realise people like me came into Swinburne as an adult learner.
 I didn't start study until my late 20s, once I had real-world experience.

 We are in a challenging economy.
 In Australia there are 800,000 unemployed and 1.2 million under-employed people.
 The solution is to engage young people in the school-to-work transition.

 "I now employ 600 people.
 I look for people who have a strong academic record and real-world experience."

 I am most proud of co-founding a foundation called Skilling Australia, which has brought a new education system to Australia called P-Tech.
 It’s a fresh approach to how science, technology, engineering and mathematics (STEM) is delivered in high schools, which links up with further education.